lpsmodsimteam/sst-composition-tool/README.md

 export FLASK_ENV=development
 ```

 To avoid setting these variables every time, use Python-dotenv.
-Install through pip `pip install python-dotenv` and save a file named `.env` on the root directory with the following content:
+Install through pip

+`pip install python-dotenv`

+and save a file named `.env` in the root directory with the following content:
 ```
 FLASK_APP=app/__init__.py
 FLASK_ENV=development